Wandalen/wTools/module/core/data_fmt/tests/docs/algorithm/005_column_fold_detection.md

 ### AC-9: FoldStyle::Stacked emits one labeled continuation line per overflow column

-- **Given:** A table configured with `FoldStyle::Stacked`; one data row has 2 overflow columns with values `"val_d"` and `"val_e"`.
+- **Given:** A table configured with `FoldStyle::Stacked`; one data row has 2 overflow columns (e.g. `"ColC"` and `"ColD"`).
 - **When:** Rendered with `auto_fold=true`.
-- **Then:** Two separate continuation lines are emitted, each with the column label and its value on separate lines; the label and value appear stacked (label on one line, value on the next) rather than inline; column order is preserved.
+- **Then:** Exactly two continuation lines are emitted — one per overflow column;
+  each continuation line contains the column label and its value inline on the same line (not on separate lines); `"ColC"` and `"ColD"` each appear as a label on their respective continuation line; column order is preserved.
+- **Note:** `FoldStyle::Stacked` separates overflow columns onto individual lines (one line per column) rather than joining all overflow on a single line (`FoldStyle::Bare`) or emitting label+value on consecutive separate lines.

 ---